In our current economy, many people are finding that their primary sources of income just aren’t enough.

 To get you started, here are a few trustworthy survey sites that do pay:

 I have made so much money with this that it’s just ridiculous.

-You simply visit the site, put in the ISBN number of the book into the provided box, then their technology searches over 40 online book buyers to give you the ones that pay the highest for your used book.
+You simply visit the site, put in the ISBN of the book into the provided box, then their search engine looks at over 40 online book buy back sites to find the ones that pay the most for your book.

 4. Use background apps

 It’s actually possible to get paid for downloading apps.

 These apps run in the background once they’re installed and pay either weekly or monthly.